 Quality standards don’t just include fixing typos and grammatical mistakes.
 They mean ensuring that the thrust of the content you’re providing serves a purpose to the user in a highly relevant area (it needs to meet user intent).

 Content needs to be optimized for a SERP or focus topic.
 That requires topical comprehensiveness, which means covering a host of subtopics that derive from your subject matter.
+It means answering questions users are asking around your focus topic.

 When users become engaged enough to give your content a thorough reading, your bounce rate reduces, time on site increases, and a host of other factors work in your favor to keep you at the top.